Hello, and welcome to systemic lupus erythematosus.

 The exact causality is unclear

-but we do know that the T and B cells are involved and SLE
+but we do know that the T and B cells are involved.

-The clinical presentation can be mild to severe.
+The clinical presentations can be mild to severe.

 The cardinal signs however include the following.